-For targets with kernel version VxWorks 6.9.2.2 and later, the kernel module INCLUDE_DRV_STORAGE_PIIX needs to be included.
-For earlier versions, instead the module INCLUDE_ATA should be included.
+For targets with kernel version VxWorks 7.0 and later, the kernel module INCLUDE\DRV\STORAGE\PIIX needs to be included.

-The module INCLUDE_GNU_INTRINSICS is only required if Jamaica was built using the GNU compiler, which is the default.
-The module INCLUDE STAT_SYM_TBL is not strictly necessary but its inclusion is recommended, for it enables Jamaica to print messages instead of codes for errors received from the operating system.
+The module INCLUDE\GNU\INTRINSICS is only required if Jamaica was built using the GNU compiler, which is the default.
+The module INCLUDE\STAT\SYM\TBL is not strictly necessary but its inclusion is recommended, for it enables Jamaica to print messages instead of codes for errors received from the operating system.

-If VxWorks real time processes (aka RTP) are used, the following components are also required (RTPs generated with Jamaica are dynamically linked by default):
+If VxWorks real-time processes (RTP) are used, the following components are also required (RTPs generated with Jamaica are dynamically linked by default):